edgarweto/es6-performance-compare/README.md

 ===

+## TODOs

+* Add mozilla es6 examples

 * Add online tool for running user code tests (what if I want to know how many times a snipped could be run in a frame at 60FPS?)

-* Add service for popularity
+* Add service for popularity and sort by popularity
-* Sort by popuparity
 * Add service for uploading tests results along with machine, browser and env data

 * Improve performance measure: loop until percentual differences doesn't change from iteration to iteration